serenachung/gettingAndCleaningData/CodeBook.md

 1. Download and unzip the data if necessary.

-    * The script first check of the data have already been downloaded, if not the R function `download.file` is used to download the zipped data file and the data file is unzipped.
+    * The script first check of the data have already been downloaded, if not the R function `download.file` is used to download the zipped data file and the data file is unzipped using `unzip`.
     * The unzipped data are in a directory called `UCI HAR Dataset`.
-The relevant data file to process by run_analysis.R are:
+The relevant data files processed by run_analysis.R are:

         File                     | Description
         -------------------------| ------------------------------------------